 Keep in mind that you will increase the amount of money you owe on your mortgage with a cash out refinance.
 This means you may pay more money in interest over the life of your new loan than you would have paid if you had kept your old mortgage.
 A cash out refinance may also increase the number of years you are paying back the loan, which can also increase the amount of money you pay in interest.
 You will probably pay a new set of closing costs.
-And look at whether you might have to pay mortgage insurance too.
+And look at whether you might have to pay mortgage insurance if your loan-to-value ratio (LTV) is too high.
 Compare the benefits and costs of a refinance before you make your decision!

 A cash out refinance requires getting a new mortgage.
 You will need to complete a new application and provide income and financial documents.
 An appraisal of your home's current market value may be required.
 Lenders typically consider information like your credit score, debts and expenses, and employment before they decide to offer you a loan.

 Lenders will look at your loan-to-value ratio (or "LTV") during the refinance process.
 Loan-to-value ratio is the percentage you get when your divide your mortgage amount by the value of your home.
 For example, if your home is currently worth $250,000 and the amount you owe on your mortgage is $150,000 then your LTV is 60%.
 (That is $150,000 ÷ $250,000 = 0.6 or "60%.")